slurmulon/gooey/README.md

 ### Concrete

 SPAs typically consume Restful HTTP APIs.
 HTTP APIs are stateless and SPA clients are stateful, introducing an obvious and interesting conflict.
-The client is responsible for ensuring that its own representations of API entity states are accurate, often involving the nested states of sub-entities as well.
+The client is responsible for ensuring that its own representations of API entity states are accurate, often involving reference entities and nested states of sub-entities.
 This gap in state makes it possible for the client to have one representation of an entity and the API another.

 The following is a non-exhaustive list of designs that attempt to alleviate the problem but seem to fall short because they do not address the root issue: